liuyuanyuan/FantasticPostgres/README.md

 # Fantastic PostgreSQL
-Documents and tools for open source database - POstgreSQL.
+Documents and tools for open source database - PostgreSQL.